 Fortunately, the modification process doesn’t have to be as confusing as it seems.
-Whether you need a custody modification or revised alimony orders, Martin Sir & Associates are here for you and prepared to tackle your case with dedication and competency.
+Whether you need a custody modification or revised alimony orders, The Law Office of Martin Sir & Associates is here for you and prepared to tackle your case with dedication and competency.

 Any of the following events may qualify you to receive modified post-divorce orders:

 - Relocation of either parent